 Hardiness Zone: 3-6

 Height: 6-10' (sometimes to 20')

-The species can be useful for erosion control on stream or riverbanks susceptible to ice or other mechanical damage.
+This willow is used in erosion control along streambanks resulting from flood and ice damage.
+The malleable branches are useful in vineyards for tying up grapevines and also for basket making.
+It makes a great companion plant next to mid-sized or taller ornamental grasses in landscapes and gardens.
 It can be pruned back to 4"-2' from the ground if it becomes too large, and a dwarf variety (5' at maturity) is available for use as an ornamental.

 Blue arctic willow provides cover and shelter for small animals.
 It is also browsed by deer, beaver, and rabbits and nesting sites for birds.

 It is native to Europe, Northern Africa, and Central Asia but introduced across the eastern and mid-west US.

 - Dwarf basket willow (Salix purpurea 'Gracilis'): Grows 6 feet high and wide with blue-green leaves and slender twigs.

 - Dwarf Arctic Willow (Salix purpurea 'Nana'): Striking blue-green leaves and compact habit reaching 4 to 5 feet high.

 Willow blight which is a fatal disease complex brought on by two fungi affecting leaves and stems.
 Willow plants that have been damaged by summer hailstorms are prime candidates for willow blight.